pgonzaleze/BAA_codes/README.md

-# Repository regarding the paper titled " "
+# Repository regarding the paper titled "Integrating equity-focused planning into coral bleaching management"
  This repository includes the code to perform a random forest classifier model.
 It also includes the links to retrieve the data used to plot Figure 1.

 ## Add links to the data here: